amandakoire/amandakoire.github.io/events.md

 **April**

 **May**\
-Lecture: Dr. Shari Lusskin, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, “Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 1)”, May 10, 6:30 PM EST
+Lecture: **Dr. Shari Lusskin**, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, **“Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 1)”**, **May 10 at 6:30 PM EST**

 **June**

 **July**\
-Lecture: Dr. Shari Lusskin, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, “Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 2)”, July 26, 6:30 PM EST
+Lecture: **Dr. Shari Lusskin**, Clinical Professor of Psychiatry, Icahn School of Medicine at Mount Sinai, **“Perinatal Psychopharmacology for Depression and Anxiety: Practical Considerations in Clinical Decision Making (Part 2)”**, **July 26 at 6:30 PM EST**

 **August**